hborlik/EV2-Engine/current_notes.md

 Two week goal (April 17)
 1. Visuals for wfc
 2. n^2 sphere bounding intersections

+Goal April 24
+1. Placing WFC Nodes, unsolved nodes represented by a cube
+2. Visuals with 2 or 3 models

+May 1
+1. Abstract

 3. Break input image into tiles
 4. Interpret tiles as values that can appear in a given neighborhood